Mad-Zoo-Events/solarflare-max/README.md

 ## Usage in Ableton

-Add the `solarflare_msg.amxd` M4L device to a MIDI track in Ableton, and add a MIDI clip.
+Add the `solarflare-max.amxd` M4L device to a MIDI track in Ableton, and add a MIDI clip.
 MIDI messages corresponding to mapped actions will trigger an API call.

 You can check the Max console for output to verify your mappings work mas intended.